pebblescape/pebblerunner/README.md

 To speed up pebble building, it's best to mount a volume specific to your app at `/tmp/cache`.
 For example, if you wanted to keep the cache for this app on your host at `/tmp/app-cache`, you'd mount a read-write volume by running docker with this added `-v /tmp/app-cache:/tmp/cache:rw` option:

-	docker run -v $currentdir:/pushed -v /tmp/app-cache:/tmp/cache:rw -i -a stdin -a stdout pebbles/pebblebuilder --skip-runit -- /builder/build.sh
+	docker run -v $currentdir:/pushed -v /tmp/app-cache:/tmp/cache:rw -i pebbles/pebblerunner build

 ## Buildpacks

-As you can see, pebblebuilder supports a number of official and third-party Heroku buildpacks.
+As you can see, pebblerunner supports a number of official and third-party Heroku buildpacks.
 You can change the buildpacks.txt file and rebuild the container to create a version that supports more/less buildpacks than we do here.
 You can also bind mount your own directory of buildpacks if you'd like:

-	docker run -v $currentdir:/pushed  -v /my/buildpacks:/tmp/buildpacks:ro -i -a stdin -a stdout pebbles/pebblebuilder --skip-runit -- /builder/build.sh
+	docker run -v $currentdir:/pushed  -v /my/buildpacks:/tmp/buildpacks:ro -i pebbles/pebblerunner build

 ## Base Environment